HewlettPackard/hpe-sd-cloud/kubernetes/docs/elastalert/README.md

 alert_text_args: [_index, "component[0]" , host.name, num_hits, "@timestamp"]
 ```

-As the rule is now configured to add some html formatting, the same email can be sent with a table containing some fields defined in the workflow manager log stored in ELK.
+As the rule is now configured to add some html formatting, the same email can be sent with a table containing some fields defined in the workflow manager log stored in EFK.
 As you can see now the email is more readable:

 ![Formatted alert](./images/formatted.png)